Causes of chronic kidney disease

 Kidney disease is most often caused by other conditions that put a strain on the kidneys.

 High blood pressure (hypertension) and diabetes are the most common causes of kidney disease.
 The evidence indicates that high blood pressure causes just over a quarter of all cases of kidney failure.
-Diabetes has been established as the cause of around one-third of all cases.
+Diabetes has been established as the cause of around a quarter of all cases.

 High blood pressure

 Blood pressure is a measure of the pressure your heart generates in your arteries with each pulse.
 Too much pressure can damage your body's organs, leading to heart disease, stroke and worsening of kidney function.

 The cause of around 90% of cases of high blood pressure is unknown, although there appears to be a link between the condition and a person’s general health, diet, and lifestyle.